Mmat97/TopCityEntertainment/README.md

 ## Ver 1.0: Cities, Sport Stadiums Built
-Is there a major difference between top cities in the number of stadiums for each sport that they have?(Examines built stadiums associated with each city)
+Is there a major difference between top cities in the number of stadiums a city's sports team/tenant establishes its residency?(Examines built stadiums associated with each city)

 ## Ver 2.0: Adding Comic - Cons
-Is there a more difference expressed between top cities in the when accounting for the number of comic-cons they have?
+Is there a difference expressed between top cities when accounting for the number of comic-cons they have?

 ## Ver 3.0: Adding number of times Dave Chapelle had an event
-Is there a more difference expressed between top cities in the when accounting for the number of Dave Chapelle Live Events they have?
+Is there a difference expressed between top cities when accounting for the number of Dave Chapelle Live Events they have?

 ## Ver 4.0(Current Version): Adding number of times Ariana Grande had an event
-Is there a more difference expressed between top cities in the when accounting for the number of Ariana Grande Live Events they have?
+Is there a difference expressed between top cities when accounting for the number of Ariana Grande Live Events they have?